Grown Up PANDAS: A Fascinating Case Study

 Posted Jan 12, 2020

 There was a time when the correspondence section of The New England Journal of Medicine was full of letters from physicians who reported observations and musings.
 Physicians around the country and around the world responded.
-Often this lead to the identification of new or refined diagnoses, or new or refined treatments.
+Often, this led to the identification of new or refined diagnoses, or new or refined treatments.
 It was a pre-digital chatroom.

 TW developed a severe sinusitis with concurrent bronchitis.
 He was treated with repeated courses of various antibiotics, corticosteroids, nasal and pulmonary inhalers, and sinus irrigation.
 The acute infection subsided but there remained significant sinus inflammation.
 TW’s facial tic began to worsen from a slight twitch of the upper right lip to marked blepharospasm (blinking) with multiform spasmodic quivering and jerking.
 The intensity fluctuated.
 Everything was made worse by cold.
 Cold drinks or cold air set everything vibrating.